dmaulikr/Flow-1/README.md

 This repository contains code for a previous version of my app Flow on the Play Store (v0.7).

+#### Note: if you do use the code here, it would be awesome if you could credit me!

 #### Why didn't you open source the most recent version?
 The most recent version contains code and actions that are security sensitive